 Aligned with the award’s theme

-Tip: Refer to our article on the Top 10 Traits of Award-Winning Business Leaders in the UK for inspiration on how to weave these characteristics into your narrative.
+Tip: For inspiration on weaving the right characteristics into your narrative, refer to our article on the Top 10 Traits of Award-Winning Business Leaders in the UK.

 5. Showcase Your Leadership and Team

-Awards entries should not only highlight the company’s success but also the people behind it.
-Showcase the contributions of your leadership team and employees by including:
+An awards entry should reflect not only the company’s achievements but also the leadership behind it.
+Highlight the contributions of your leadership team and employees by including:

 Employee testimonials and success stories